LendBook/lendbook-api/readme.md

 1. Node.js and npm installed on your machine.
 2. An Ethereum node URL (e.g., Infura) for provider communication.
+3. A contract ABI JSON file.
-3. Set up a `.env` file with the following environment variables:
+4. Set up a `.env` file with the following environment variables:

 ```
 URL_PROVIDER=<Your Ethereum node URL>